Capt. Arthur V. Burholt

 On February 15, 1933, Arthur joined the Ohio National Guard, he also took a job at Port Clinton High School where he coached basketball and later became the school's athletic director.
 On May 1, 1936, he married Virginia Van Rensselaer.
 He and his wife resided at 520 East Perry Street in Port Clinton.

-Arthur trained at Fort Knox, Kentucky for almost a year.
-It was in January of 1941 that Arthur was transferred to Headquarters Company when it was formed from the letter companies of the battalion.
+Arthur trained at Ft.
+Knox for almost a year.
+In January of 1941, he was transferred to Headquarters Company when it was formed from the letter companies of the battalion.
 It was also during this time that Arthur was promoted to first lieutenant on May 18, 1941.
 On July 1, 1941, he was promoted to captain.
 He next took part in maneuvers in Louisiana during the later summer of 1941.

 At Camp Polk, Arthur and the rest of the